What is a Husband Stitch? And Is It Even Legal?

 What is a husband stitch?

-It’s an extra stitch a doctor might make in a woman’s vagina after she delivers a baby to supposedly make the vagina smaller and tighter.
+Basically, it’s an extra stitch a doctor might make in a woman’s vagina after she delivers a baby to supposedly make the vagina smaller and tighter.

-It can have severe negative effects on a woman’s health and is technically considered medical malpractice, meaning you can sue a doctor who performs one.
+It can have severe negative effects on a woman’s health and is absolutely considered medical malpractice.

 In this article: 📝

-• Is the husband stitch legal in the USA?
+- Is the husband stitch illegal?

 It makes the vaginal opening smaller.